 Jesse Simon untangles some of the contradictions behind one of Berlin’s most fascinating streets…

-If you live in Berlin—and there isn’t a global pandemic going on—the chances are high that your friends will want to visit.
+If you live in Berlin, the chances are high that your friends will want to visit.
 As a conscientious host, you’ll probably want to show them around.
 If they’ve never been before, you’ll be duty-bound to take them to the Brandenburger Tor, and they’ll almost certainly want to see what’s left of the Berlin Wall, which will mean a visit to Bernauer Straße, the East Side Gallery or Checkpoint Charlie.

 When that’s out of the way, you can take them to Karl-Marx-Allee.
 As you watch your friends snapping photos of the street’s distinctive socialist architecture, you may recall the first time you saw the street yourself, how you too were awed by the excessive decoration and intimidating scale.
 Regardless of how your rational mind may feel about the architectural styles or social ideologies, the brash monumentality and sincerity of expression are enough to take your breath away.
 And rightly so, for Karl-Marx-Allee was engineered, above all else, to be impressive.